mukundha/astradb-knowledge-layer/README.md

 visit - `http://localhost:8000/d3.html`

-You should see something like this,
+You should see something like this - Green dots are chunks, Purple dots are entities, edges show how they are linked.

 <img src="images/graph.png" width="500px">